 Parking at MIT

 Free parking is available on Memorial Drive.
-However, spaces are scarce during business hours, and parking regulations are strictly enforced.
+However, we encourage you to take public transportation as spaces are scarce during business hours, and parking regulations are strictly enforced.

 Query this interactive map of the MIT campus and Kendall Square to find parking lots in the area.